 But why does it happen?
 Also, who do dogs even fart and, at times, show unusual behaviors after farting?
 Our write-up will cover answers to all these questions.
 So, dog people, let’s go inside the annoying yet health-important issue for your clawed buddy.

 Why Are Dogs Scared of Farts?
+(3 reasons)

 To be honest, there’s no scientific research been done on dogs farting or why they are scared of its sound.
 Thus, the following information is based on the expert dog owners’ and experts’ opinions and some researchers’ observations.